gabrielima/distributed-systems-assignments/file-server/README.md

 # File Server

 Simple example for client/server applications in Java.
 A client requests a file from a server and the server sends it using sockets.
+Only small files (max: 8k).

 ## Atention